AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootNaturalIdCache/README.md

 **[How To Use Hibernate `@NaturalIdCache` For Skipping The Entity Identifier Retrieval](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootNaturalIdCache)**

 **Description:** This is a SpringBoot - MySQL application that maps a natural business key using Hibernate `@NaturalId`.
 This implementation allows us to use `@NaturalId` as it was provided by Spring.
-Moreover, this application uses Second Level Cache (`EhCache`) and `@NaturalIdCache` for skipping the entity identifier retrieval.
+Moreover, this application uses Second Level Cache (`EhCache`) and `@NaturalIdCache` for skipping the entity identifier retrieval from the database.

 **Key points:**
 - enable Second Level Cache (`EhCache`)